Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Conclusion

-> Geant4 simulations and in-house developed reconstruction algorithms permitted a systematic study of the influence of the detector positions and the spatial resolutions on the trajectory and the mass identification efficiency of the FRACAS mass spectrometer.
-With an optimal configuration of the tracker positions and spatial resolutions it was possible to achieve a particle identification efficiency above 90\% with simulation data for beam energies ranging from 100 to 400~MeV/nucleon.
-Results showed that the position of the up and downstream trackers mostly affects the trajectory reconstruction efficiency and that an optimal configuration can be determined at each beam energy.
+Geant4 simulations and in-house developed reconstruction algorithms permitted a systematic study of the influence of the positions and spatial resolutions of the detectors on the trajectory and the mass identification efficiencies of the FRACAS mass spectrometer.
+With an optimal configuration of the positions and spatial resolutions of the trackers, it was possible to achieve particle identification efficiencies above 90\% with simulation data for beam energies ranging from 100 to 400~MeV/nucleon.
+Results showed that the position of the up and downstream trackers mostly affects the trajectory reconstruction efficiencies and that an optimal configuration can be determined at each beam energy.

-The upstream tracker spatial resolution is a crucial parameter that strongly influences both trajectory reconstruction and mass identification and should be kept around 100~\textmu m to ensure acceptable fragment identification performances.
+The spatial resolution of the upstream trackers is a crucial parameter that strongly influences both trajectory reconstruction and mass identification and should be kept around 100~\textmu m to ensure acceptable fragment identification performances.
 Silicon or diamond pixelated or stripped detectors seem to be viable solutions for the development of the upstream trackers.
 Concerning the downstream trackers, the spatial resolution in the $x$ direction seem to be a lot more crucial than the spatial resolution in the $y$ direction.
 An optimal value of the spatial resolution could be 1~mm in the $x$ direction and 1.5~mm in the $y$ direction.
 MWPC or \textmu-RWELL detectors using stripped read-out can be viable technologies.